INDICATIC-AIP/Ground-base/README.md

 ```bash
 whoami
 ```
+For scientific and technical inquiries about this project, contact José Robles – jrobles@indicatic.org.pa

-If you have any questions after reading the README files or need clarification on how the code functions, feel free to reach out alexandre.olivie@bordeaux-inp.fr or jose.jaenj08@hotmail.com
+If you have questions after reading the README files or need clarification on how the code works, contact José Jaén – jose.jaenj08@hotmail.com
+Alexandre Olivie – alexandre.olivie@bordeaux-inp.fr

+If you are interested in communication, outreach, or environmental consequences of light pollution, contact Alma Rivera – arivera@indicatic.org.pa